Of course I know how to pronounce the name of the hurricane.

 I was there as well.

-I gave him a hug and I said, What's going on, man?
+I said, what's going on, man?

 He had no support.

-He won the Republican nomination because he worked hard and he had great ideas, and he showed his heart.
+He won the Republican nomination because he worked hard and he had great ideas and he showed his heart.

 I'm not an established candidate as it relates to D.C.
-I was a disruptor in Florida, and I'll be a disruptor in Washington, D.C. as well.
+I was a disruptor in Florida and I'll be a disruptor in Washington, D.C. as well.

-The fact that I have experience in governing us successfully in a swing state should be a virtue, not a vice.
+The fact that I have experience in governing successfully in a swing state should be a virtue, not a vice.

 So there's Jeb Bush.

-He's gonna emulate the McCain campaign.
+He's going to emulate the McCain campaign.

-And he's uh he's uh big heart.
+And he's going to have a big heart.

 That's what McCain had.

-And that's what he's gonna do.
+And that's what he's going to do.

-He's just gonna outlast everybody.
+He's just going to outlast everybody.

-So that's the strategy.
+So that's the strategery.

 So the phones we go to Cincinnati.